alexshoe/comma-decimal-demo/README.md

 # Comma Decimal Demo

-This Dash app was created for Plotly.
+This Dash app was to demonstrate how to implement a decimal format toggle.
+Switches between comma and point decimal seperators.

 ## Running this application